| 5 - 15 min playthrough

 About the experience

-Wayfinder is a web-based generative art game that takes the user on a contemplative cause-and-effect journey through nature.
+Wayfinder is a web-based generative art game that takes the player on a contemplative cause-and-effect journey through nature.
 Combining artificial intelligence, machine learning and generative processes, each experience is as unique and ephemeral as nature itself.
-Users move a mystical character through the landscape in search of poetic tokens which, when activated, reveal words hidden in the wind.
-The poems and visuals users see today will never appear in the exact same way ever again.
+Players move a mystical character through the landscape in search of poetic tokens which, when activated, reveal words hidden in the wind.
+The poems and visuals players see today will never appear in the exact same way ever again.

 Two and One-Liner